 Figure 16.
-Trends in selected SDG 3 indicators in Rwanda, 2009-2019
+Trends in selected SDG-3 indicators in Rwanda, 2009-2019

-Despite Rwanda’s positive trajectory on health outcomes and its strong UHC, its success in combating COVID-19 was not guaranteed: Rwanda is one of the most densely populated countries in the world with approximately 4,115 people per square mile[117], making it particularly vulnerable to rapid disease transmission.
+Despite Rwanda’s positive trajectory on health outcomes and its strong UHC, its success in combating COVID-19 was not guaranteed: Rwanda is one of the most densely populated countries in the world with approximately 499 people per square kilometer of land area [117], making it particularly vulnerable to rapid disease transmission.
 Nonetheless, as of March 1, 2021, Rwanda had a total of 1,400 cases and reported 264 deaths due to COVID-19 [118].
-That said, Rwanda continues to face imminent threats due to the emergence of new, highly transmissible variants of the virus, paired with low rates of immunization against COVID-19, with under 2% of the population being fully vaccinated as of June 24, 2021 [72, 119].
+That said, Rwanda continues to face imminent threats due to the emergence of new, highly transmissible variants of the virus, paired with low rates of immunization against COVID-19, with under 2 per cent of the population being fully vaccinated as of June 24, 2021 [72, 119].
 Rwanda is currently experiencing a peak in COVID-19 cases, causing the government to extend controls and continued testing throughout the country.
 Yet the government has continued to allow international travel in and out of the country, maintaining its continued vulnerability to the virus.

 Overview of the health system and progress towards UHC